ctm/Bataan-Memorial-Death-March/README.md

 Cruel Jewel 100, but it was just the opposite.
 I finished CJ100 much quicker than I expected, in part&mdash;I believe&mdash;due to my weight loss.

-My goal is to get my body fat percentage down to 7.3%.
+My goal was to get my body fat percentage down to 7.3%.
 Based on my first hydrostatic weighing, that would have been approximately 156 pounds, except I had a second hydrostatic weighing on June 4th.
 I weighed 159.6, which was a 25.9 pound loss, but 8.5 of that was lean